appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ### Merkle Tree and Transparency Log

 The Transparency Log is implemented as a Merkle Tree to provide an immutable and cryptographically secure log of claim changes.
-Each change to the SE’s identity or associated claims results in a new “leaf” being added to the Merkle Tree.
+Each change to the SE's identity or associated claims results in a new "leaf" being added to the Merkle Tree.
 This tree structure enables the creation of Notary Receipts, which are verifiable cryptographic proofs that a particular claim was recorded at a specific time.

 ### Vetting Claim Agent (VCA) Provisions New Subject Entity

 The process begins when the Vetting Claim Agent provisions a new SE.
-The VCA performs KYC checks on the SE and records the SE’s identity in the Claim Graph.
+The VCA performs KYC checks on the SE and records the SE's identity in the Claim Graph.
 The NA creates a new IdentityRoot node for the SE, representing their entity in the system.

 Claim Graph Structure (Entity Creation):